richardOlson/nfl_2019_play_by_play/README.md

 ## nfl_2019_play_by_play

-This is a repository containing the play by play from the NFL.
-For the years 2016 - 2019
+This is a repository that contains a notebook which creates a model to predict the type of play which will occurr.
+IE. (pass or run).
+Contained here is data from 2016 to 2019 nfl play by play.